Expressions

 Identifiers

-An identifier is a sequence of characters in the code that identifies a variable, constant, map and a function, as well as a Struct, Message, contract, trait, or their fields and methods.
+An identifier is a sequence of characters in the code that identifies a variable, constant, map, a function, as well as a Struct, Message, contract, trait, or their fields and methods.
 Identifiers are case-sensitive and not quoted.

 In Tact, identifiers may contain Latin lowercase letters a-z